Quality Gasket Material for Industry

 The filler used with the PTFE in both Durlon and SiChem products increases the physical properties of the PTFE, and reduces cold flow, resulting in exceptional gasket materials.

 Non-Asbestos Gaskets – The removal of asbestos from the manufacturing material makes these sheets ideal for steam, oil & water sealing.
-We cut Non Asbestos Gaskets from all the major manufacturers materials including, Garlock, Klinger, Armstrong, Tedit, FMI, Johns Manville, Dx Seal, RM, etc.
+We cut Non Asbestos Gaskets from all the major manufacturers materials including, Garlock, Klinger, Thermoseal, Armstrong, Tedit, FMI, Johns Manville, etc.

 The essential difference between asbestos & non-asbestos material is that the former contains asbestos, which served as a reinforcing fiber whilst non-asbestos gaskets do not.
 As a result of serving as a reinforcing fiber, asbestos has a reputation for being strong & having tremendous resistance to chemicals & heat.
 These properties make asbestos the ideal gasket fiber, unfortunately they also make it a dangerous substance to work with.

 Aflas Sheet Gasket Material

 The term Aflas Gaskets is a widely known trade name which refers to the combination of materials including fluorolastomer which is made using elastomer and TFE/P combination.
 This material is a unique blend of rubber and plastic.
 Aflas Gaskets are especially good at resisting petroleum products.
 It also does well in steam.
 If your looking for the chemical compatibility range of FKM (Viton) but compatibility with steam, Aflas is a great solution.
 It displays excellent heat and chemical resistance.

 Rubber Sheet Gasketing

 Rubber Gasket Materials – Rubber is arguably the most common gasket material used, and is available in numerous different styles.
 The most common are Buna-N (Nitrile), Neoprene, EPDM, SBR, and Red Rubber.